AMamun143/Applitools-Hackathon-2019/README.md

 # Applitools-Hackathon-2019

-**All the Necessary resources are built with the project therefore it's ready to run after cloning the Repository into local.**
+**All the Necessary resources are built within the project therefore it's ready to run after cloning the Repository into local.**
 **Make sure local environments are set for Maven and java 8 for Selenium.**

 1. Designed Tests using V1 url